Skip to main content

 The personal care and cosmetics market grew at a rate of around 7.5% in 2020 because of the increased awareness related to personal grooming.
 Much of that growth is coming from online purchases.
 Rather than physically going to stores, more and more people are buying more personal care products — including hair accessories, cosmetics, nail accessories and fragrances — online.

 Increasingly, consumers are also looking for products in more convenient packages, specifically pouches.
-Shoppers want pouches because they like how easy it is to open, store, and reseal.
-They also appreciate how recyclable pouches are.
-For brands, pouches offer a lot of shelf appeal, giving shoppers a glimpse of what’s inside before they make their purchase.
+Shoppers want resealable packaging, because they like how easy it is to open, store and reseal.
+They also appreciate recyclable packaging.
+For brands, rigid paper containers offer a lot of shelf appeal.

 As consumer purchasing habits change, it may be time to reevaluate your personal care packaging to better align with consumer expectations.